jimtyhurst/annotated_bibliography/transit-notes.md

 * The service is comfortable and feels safe.
 * The service is affordable.

+Subsequent chapters in the book expand on these seven features, describing how they have been achieved in different transit systems.

+Chapter 8 "Building a Transit Nation" begins with a reminder that bus riders "often are those who are furthest from the power, held out of policymaking."
+This chapter describes past funding patterns at the federal and state levels.

+Conclusion "Winning Mindsets and Growing Movements"

+* [p.
+130] "A bus system that doesn't change as its city changes around it is doomed to continually lose ground, like a nest egg that is kept in cash instead of being invested ini a way that gains a return.
+The good new is that cities can see bus gains in short periods of time.
+What it takes is alliances of reformers, inside and outside of government."
+* Understand transit systems and power structures [p.
+131]
+* Advocacy groups should have a campaign mindset [p.
+135]
+* Get representative, strategic public input [p.
+136]
+    * Get input that is representative of the people who will benefit from better bus service [p.
+137]
+    * Agency staff need a keen sense of the stakeholders who have the power to champion or derail their project
+* Build agencies that can deliver [p.
+138]
+* Grow a stronger transit reform movement [p.
+139]
+    * To win better buses in more cities, we need more wonky transit blogs, more faith-based organizing, more riders' unions, and more state budget watchdogs.
+    * We need more ways for transit reformers in one city to learn from the triumphs and pitfalls of others.
+    * The fastest way to grow the transit reform movement is for local foundations to show sustained interest and energy. [p.
+140]
+    * Advocates need to be strong enough in the fallow years to build power and develop a clear agenda.
+That strength allows them to be effective when the moment arrives and also helps them create new opportunities on their own.

 [Steven Higashide](https://transitcenter.org/team/steven-higashide-2/).
 2019-11-20.
 "Better Buses, Better Cities".
 [Video discussion](https://nextcity.org/webinars/view/steven-higashide-on-better-buses-better-cities) of the [book](#higashide-2019-better-buses) of the same title.

 [Steven Higashide](https://transitcenter.org/team/steven-higashide-2/).
 2019-11-04. "[How to Win the Fight for Fair and Equitable Transit: Start by dismantling the systemic barriers that disproportionately penalize low-income bus riders](https://nextcity.org/features/view/how-to-win-the-fight-for-fair-and-equitable-transit)".
-This is an excerpt from his 2019 [book](#higashide-2019-better-buses)".
+This is an excerpt from his 2019 [book](#higashide-2019-better-buses).

 ---